 Annual Youth Survey

-Each year we encourage Australians aged 15-19 to ‘speak up’ about the issues that really concern them through Australia’s largest online youth survey.
-In 2015 we had nearly 19,000 respondents.
+Each year we encourage young Australians aged 15-19 to ‘speak up’ about the issues that really concern them through our annual Youth Survey, the largest of its kind.
+In 2016 we had close to 22,000 respondents.

 Thank you to those who participated in the 2016 Youth Survey.
-The survey has now closed, with results being analysed and released before the end of this year.
-To register your interest for Youth Survey updates, including the 2016 Youth Survey results, please share your details with us via the ‘Sign up here’ button on this page.
+To register your interest for Youth Survey updates, including the 2017 Youth Survey launch, please share your details with us via the ‘Sign up here’ button on this page.

 Founding Purpose - 'Inspired by Jesus Christ, Mission Australia exists to meet human need and to spread the knowledge of the love of God'